 Video size: 100 MB or lower

 How to track your traffic from Google My Business

 Want to know how many website visitors are coming to you through Google My Business?
 Here’s how you can figure it out.

 Consider using a UTM parameter.
 A UTM parameter is meant to help you understand where your website traffic is coming from if you use Google Analytics.
 Add the following parameters to your business link on the Google My Business dashboard: ?utm_source=google_my_business

 Once you do this, you’ll be able to identify how much traffic came from Google My Business within your Google Analytics dashboard.

 Google Business Profile reviews

 There’s one other important piece of information on your Google Business Profile: your Google reviews.
 These can help your business in two ways.

 Google reviews help build credibility

 When trying out a new business, every customer has a fear that the experience they’re going to get might not live up to their expectations.
 Social proof can help a worried customer get past their fears.
-If 500 people tell them a business is great, chances are the business is serious about providing fantastic customer experience.
+If 500 people tell them a business is great, chances are the business is serious about providing a fantastic customer experience.
 If 500 Google reviews give a business 5 stars, the customer will get the same impression.